Estimating the number of superimposed sinusoids: Conclusions

 \section{Conclusions}

-In this paper we proposed new approaches to the design and performance analysis of the MOS algorithms, and applied these approaches to the classical problems of estimating the number of modulated sinusoids with unknown amplitudes, phases, unknown and partially unknown frequencies, known and unknown noise level.
+In this paper, we proposed new approaches to the design, consistency analysis, and performance analysis of MOS algorithms and applied these approaches to the classical problems of estimating the number of modulated sinusoids with unknown amplitudes, phases, known, unknown, and partially unknown frequencies in the presence of noise with known and unknown levels.